 The demolition of the former Ashenden, Kingshill, Wansey and Swanbourne blocks South of Heygate Street and the Marston, Risborough, Claydon, and Cuddington blocks North of Heygate street back in November 2014, marked the significant milestone in the history of the Elephant and Castle regeneration.

 The site now known as Elephant Park is being redeveloped by Lend Lease into 3,000 brand new homes, a new park which will be Central London’s largest for 70 years, retail space and community facilities.

-For more information about Elephant Park, images and news, you can visit the webpage by clicking here.
+For more information about Elephant Park as well as images and news, you can visit the development webpage by clicking here.

 History of Heygate Estate